positivevaib/nyc-crime-prediction-using-weather-conditions/core/data/README.md

 ### Crime:

 Year: Int
-The year when the weather measurement was recorded.
+The year when the complaint was filed.

 Month: Int
-The month when the weather measurement was recorded.
+The month when the complaint was filed.

 Day: Int
-The day when the weather measurement was recorded.
+The day when the complaint was filed.

 Minute: Int
-The minute when the weather measurement was recorded.
+The minute when the complaint was filed.

 Crime Type: Int
 The type of crime reported.
-Each unique type is identified by a numeric code, which are listed below.
+Each unique type is identified by a numeric code, which are listed below, along with the total count of that type of crime found in the data.

 0 - "HOMICIDE-NEGLIGENT: 156
 1 - "LOITERING/GAMBLING (CARDS: 242